Xixaus/SI-CE/docs/sia-api/syringe_control.md

 ## Overview

 The `SyringeController` class provides complete automation of syringe pumps for precise fluid handling in SI systems.
-It supports Hamilton MVP series and compatible pumps with automatic volume tracking and safety features.
+It supports Cavro XCalibur series.

 ## Quick Start